Justinas-coder/crypto-task/README.md

 1 -  Application can manage your your crypto assets and see values.

-- You can create two entities in this API: User and Asset:
+- You can create two entities in this Web Application: User and Asset:
 - User can CRUD his Assets.

 Asset: